One-Touch Soccer logo

 DISCIPLINARY POLICIES

-One-Touch Soccer uses only Certified referees.
-Referees assigned to officiate each game have complete authority, and the decisions of the Referee regarding facts connected with play and interpretations of the Rules are FINAL..
+One-Touch Soccer uses only certified referees.
+Referees assigned to officiate each game have complete authority, and the decisions of the Referee regarding facts connected with play and interpretations of the Rules are FINAL.
 Referees are independent contractors and are not employees of One-Touch Soccer.
 One-Touch Soccer will periodically assess its referee pool to ensure the highest level of refereeing possible.
 Feedback regarding referees is welcomed and encouraged.
 Complaints regarding referees must be submitted in writing and contain points of fact.

 Red Cards

-A player or coach issued a red card will automatically be suspended from the next game.
-In addition, a player will not be permitted to play on any other team until the suspension has been served.
-If a player is issued a red card in the final game of a season he or she will be prohibited from playing in the first game after registering for another season.
-Straight red cards for violent conduct will be suspended for one additional game and subject to further disciplinary action as decided by the facility management.
+In addition, the player may (at discretion of league management) not be permitted to play on any other team until the suspension has been served.
+The player and/or his/her team captain should contact league management to determine if the additional "multi-league/multi-team" suspension will be enforced.
+If a player is issued a red card in the final game(s) of a season he or she will be prohibited from playing in his/her team's first game(s) after registering for another season.
+Straight red cards for violent conduct will result in suspension for one additional game and subject to further disciplinary action as decided by the facility management.

 A player or coach issued a red card for assaulting a referee will be suspended from any further activities at One-Touch Soccer, and local law enforcement authorities will be notified.
 "Assault on a referee" is defined as an attempt to commit a battery, or an act close to accomplishment thereto, on a referee.

-One-Touch Soccer, upon reviewing the facts surrounding any red card, reserves the right to impose additional sanctions (including monetary fines) to individual players and/or teams based on the nature and severity of the offense.
+One-Touch Soccer, upon reviewing the facts surrounding any red card, reserves the right to amend or impose additional sanctions (including monetary fines) to individual players and/or teams based on the nature and severity of the offense.

 Fighting